uniplaces/ember-cli-mapbox/README.md

 If `divId` is not specified it defaults to 'map'.

-You can specify the zoom level and center of the map as attributes
+You can specify the zoom level, center of the map, and trigger an `onclick` event as attributes.

 ```hbs
 {{mapbox-map